House Foundation Water Damage – Signs, Causes & Prevention Guide

 This has to do with your roof’s drainage system.
 Gutters and downspouts provide a vital drainage function as they guide rainwater down.

-However, when these get clogged, water damage issues are likely to result.
-You’ll need to have downspouts that extend away from your home’s foundation to prevent any water problems.
+However, water damage issues are likely to result when these get clogged.
+You’ll need downspouts extending away from your home’s foundation to prevent any water problems.

 • Unstable Soil